 To help make sure that you're only going after promising decision-makers, consider the following 5 small business IT lead qualification tips:

 - Is the lead geographically desirable?
-Because most non-technical small business owners and managers are paying a premium for face-time and hand-holding, you'd better make sure that it's going to be cost-effective for you, and your staff if applicable, to deliver face-time and hand-holding.
+Because most non-technical small business owners and managers are paying a premium for face-time and hand-holding, you'd better make sure that it will be cost-effective for you and your staff, if applicable, to deliver face-time and hand-holding.
 Most computer consulting firms, VARs, network integrators, IT solution providers, and computer repair businesses target small businesses that are within a 30- to 60-minute drive.

 - What's the size?
 Size matters a heck of a lot.
 If the small business IT lead is too small, such as just a handful of workstations, it's generally not going to be a profitable account for you.
-If the lead is too large, such as 100+ workstations, there's almost always going to be in-house IT staff.
-And accordingly, the in-house IT staff will have lots of pressure to only outsource very selectively, rather than a soup-to-nuts outsourcing arrangement.
+If the lead is too large, such as 100+ workstations, there will almost always be in-house IT staff.
+And accordingly, the in-house IT staff will be pressured only to outsource selectively rather than in a soup-to-nuts outsourcing arrangement.
 So think about a Goldilocks-style happy-medium: not too big, not too small, at 10-50 workstations... or what we call Sweet Spot Clients TM.

 It can take a significant amount of time and marketing budget to acquire new small business clients... especially those clients that need to see you on a regular basis.

 Be sure to focus your resources on the opportunities that are at least in the ballpark.
 In this short post, we looked at 5 small business IT lead qualification tips that you can use to make sure you're nurturing the right prospective clients.

 Please let us know in the Comments section below:

 - how you've been doing with qualifying your small business IT leads, and

 - if there should be a Tip #6 based on your experience in the field